da-ni/pi-workbench/README.md

 - Then, rename the `example.env` file to `.env`.

 ### Creating a Vector Database
-To create a vector database for the Linux Language Model, you can use the create_db.py script.
-This script reads in a set of text documents and creates a vector representation of each document using openai embeddings model.
+To create a vector database for the Linux Language Model, you can use the `vectorize.py` script.
+This script reads in documents (mutliple types supported) and creates a vector representation of each document using the penai embeddings model.
 The vectors are then stored in a database for efficient retrieval.

 To create a vector database, you can run the following command:

-`python create_db.py [--input-dir /path/to/text/files] [--output-dir /path/to/vector/db]`
+`python create_db.py [--source-dir /path/to/text/files] [--output-dir /path/to/vector/db]`

-This will create a vector database in the specified output directory, containing vector representations of all the text files in the input directory.
+This will create a vector database in the specified output directory, containing vector representations of all the text files in the source directory.

 ### Running the LLM
 To run the Linux Language Model, you can use the linus.py script.
-This script loads the vector database and the language model, and provides an interactive interface for querying the model.
+This script loads the vector database and the language model, and provides an interactive terminal session for prompting the model.

 To run the LLM, you can run the following command:

-`python linus.py [--db-dir /path/to/vector/db] [--prompt "your-prompt-as-string"]`
+`python linus.py [--db-dir /path/to/vector/db]`

 ### Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, new features, and improvements to the documentation.